-Home / Restaurant / Restaurant Editorial / Reports / Indian quick-service restaurant industry to witness strong growth in near to medium term with expected ramp-up in store additions: ICRA
+Home / Reports / Indian quick-service restaurant industry to witness strong growth in near to medium term with expected ramp-up in store additions: ICRA

 Indian quick-service restaurant industry to witness strong growth in near to medium term with expected ramp-up in store additions: ICRA